Definition of Stop Loss Order

-This is bought to minimize the loss of profit, it is set at a level higher than the current market price and behaves like a call option.
-Whenever price reaches this point then the order gets triggered and the stock is bought.
+This is bought to minimize the loss of profit; it is set at a level higher than the current market price and behaves like a call option.
+Whenever the price reaches this point, then the order gets triggered, and the stock is bought.

-- Stop Limit: Stop Limit order executes the order at the stop price only, otherwise doesn’t execute it
+- Stop Limit: Stop Limit order executes the order at the stop price only; otherwise, it doesn’t execute it.

-This is bought to minimize the loss, it is set at a level lower than the current market price and behaves like a put option.
-Whenever price reaches this point then the order gets triggered and the stock is sold.
+This is bought to minimize the loss; it is set at a level lower than the current market price and behaves like a put option.
+Whenever the price reaches this point, then the order gets triggered, and the stock is sold.

-- Stop Limit: Stop limit order executes the order at the stop price only, otherwise doesn’t execute it
+- Stop Limit: Stop limit order executes the order at the stop price only; otherwise, it doesn’t execute it.

-- Trailing Stop: If the investor bought the stock at $20 and set the stop loss at $10 the percentage of Stop loss price to the purchase price is 50%, so if in future the price rises to $40, then the stop price is updated to $20
+- Trailing Stop: If the investor bought the stock at $20 and set the stop loss at $10, the percentage of Stop loss price to the purchase price is 50%, so if in the future the price rises to $40, then the stop price is updated to $20

 Example of Stop Loss Order

 Similarly, let’s assume that the stock of Amazon is rising, and the investor feels that he should benefit from some of this bullish trend, so he places a buying order if the price reaches $60 because he expects that the price can go up to $100 so he can make a profit of $40 per stock.
-The moment the stock price reaches $60 the desired number of stock is purchased and if the price rise beyond that, then the investor profits.
+The moment the stock price reaches $60, the desired number of stock is purchased, and if the price rises beyond that, then the investor profits.
 Had he set the price at $65, then he would have lost $5 per stock.